 Jeff Levine, Deputy of Legal Counsel Division

 Jeff went to Georgetown for law school, completed an 8th Circuit clerkship after graduating, and then worked at Mayer Brown.
 He has been with the Legal Counsel Division for 22 years.
 He specializes in legislative drafting and advisory work.

-The Legal Counsel Division works on issues that are at the intersection of law, policy, and politics.
+The Legal Counsel Division works on issues that are at the intersection of law and policy.
 Recently, they have engaged with issues such as protesters wanting to put balloons over Trump Tower and assessing what permits they need and drafting ordinances regulating ridesharing, Airbnb, and drones.